Technologicat/unpythonic/README.md

 ```

 The syntax is `let(bindings, body)` (respectively `letrec(bindings, body)`), where `bindings` is `((name, value), ...)`, and `body` is like in the default variants.
 The same rules concerning `name` and `value` apply.

+The let macros internally use this *lispylet* implementation.

 ### The environment: ``env``